-Incorrect Internet Explorer Security Settings.
+· Incorrect Internet Explorer Security Settings.

-Ensure that Tools > Internet Options > Security > Custom level > Scripting > Active scripting is set to Enable.

-Ensure that Tools > Internet Options > Security > Custom level > Scripting > Scripting of Java applets is set to Enable.
+''' Ensure that Tools \rightarrow Internet Options \rightarrow Security \rightarrow Custom level \rightarrow Scripting \rightarrow Active scripting is set to Enable.
+Ensure that Tools \rightarrow Internet Options \rightarrow Security \rightarrow Custom level \rightarrow Scripting \rightarrow Scripting of Java applets is '''

+'''

+set to Enable.

+'''

 - Windows Scripting Host (WSH) has disabled the running of VBS scripts.
 WSH is installed during operating system installation, by default.
-On Windows 2003, WSH can be configured to prevent the running of scripts with a .VBS extension. - Right-click My Computer on the desktop and click Open > Tools > Folder Options > File Types. - 2.
-Look for the VBS file extension and ensure that File Types is set to VBScript Script File. - 3.
-If not, click Change and choose Microsoft Windows Based Script Host as the application that gets invoked to run the script.

-• WSH is the wrong version, corrupted, or not installed.
+On Windows 2003, WSH can be configured to prevent the running of scripts with a .VBS extension. - a.
+Right-click My Computer on the desktop and click Open \rightarrow Tools \rightarrow Folder Options \rightarrow File Types. - b.
+Look for the VBS file extension and ensure that File Types is set to VBScript Script File. - c.
+If not, click Change and choose Microsoft Windows Based Script Host as the application that gets invoked to run the script. - WSH is the wrong version, corrupted, or not installed.
 WSH is installed during operating system installation, by default.
 Download WSH from msdn.microsoft.com.